-Alabaster is soft, warm, and creamy – just like Dover White – but with an LRV of 82.
+Alabaster is soft, warm, and creamy – just like DW – but with an LRV of 82.

 Well, too close!

-The major difference lies in the undertones – unlike Dover White that is yellow, this is more of an off-white creamier shade!
+The major difference lies in the undertones – unlike this white paint that is actually more yellow, this is more of an off-white creamier shade!

 However, exhibiting the same properties in natural light, it’s quite likely for one to get confused between the two!